 Treatment Options for Early Stage Prostate Cancer

-Early stage, or localized, prostate cancer refers to cancer that is still confined to the prostate, either Stage I or Stage II.
+Early stage, or localized, prostate cancer refers to cancer that is still confined to the prostate – either Stage I or Stage II.
 If you have been diagnosed with early stage prostate cancer you will be able to chose which kind of treatment is best for you.
 You do have time to do the research you need to make the right decision for you.
-Consider including those you love and respect as part of your journey, they can provide, support, insight and help.
+Consider including those you love and respect as part of your journey, as they can provide, support, insight, and help.
 Some prostate cancer treatment options may impact your sexual function so it is important to be open and honest with your partner.
 Ask your doctor questions and try to talk to other men who have been diagnosed with prostate cancer.

 Most men with early stage prostate cancer have several treatment options.
 To learn more about the treatment options here, visit our treatment section.
 The most common treatment options for early stage, or localized, prostate cancer include: